Early Years Foundation Stage (EYFS)

 - communicating and visits with the pre-school your child is already attending

-We use the Early Years Foundation Stage Statutory Framework (March 2017) as our base for the opportunities and provision that we provide to children in their first year of school.
-This is a continuation of the learning and experiences they would have accessed in their nursery or pre-school setting.
-There is a great emphasis on learning through direct, first hand experiences in a play based environment.
+We use the Early Years Foundation Stage Statutory Framework (September 2021) as our base for the opportunities and provision that we provide to children in their first year of school.
+There is a great emphasis on learning through direct, first-hand experiences in a play-based environment.
 This allows children to develop the skills needed in preparation for their National Curriculum education that commences in Year 1.

 At Wood Lane School, our Early Years education is based upon the following aims and principles: